 So I had to resit my car test, but since then I have not resat my bike test because it costs a fortune.

-It cost me 10.30 GBP when I passed my test in 1980, then in the 90s it went up to costing as much as a few hundred.
+It cost me 10.30 GBP when I passed my test in 1980, and when my year ban ran out in 1995 it had went up to I think 170 GBP or more.

-In 2021 the minimum cost for all of the tests you have to take (written and on the bike) is 233.50 GBP.
+I phoned the DVLA in 2024 and was told I can do category A direct access.
+The cost for all of the tests I have to take (written and on the bike) is between 243.50 and 273.50 GBP.
 So that is tests only without any lessons or bike hire etc.

 How can the price of something go up by that much?